vjscc/modal/README.md

 - Type of `header` and `body` had been changed to `string|HTMLElement`, if you give a string, we will change its `innerHTML`, otherwise we'll call `append()` to insert coming content.

 - `onOK` and `onCancel` will recevie alert instance as first argument.

+- You could use `document.querySelector('gm-alert-' + id)` to get container of alert HTML node.

 > The `this` below means the instance created by `GmAlert()`.